ArtiPedia/blog-v3/_posts/2017-03-15-speed-up-jekyll-build.md

 If you have too many nested liquid tags then the build time will increase drastically.
 Jekyll slows down while building if you are using too many includes.

 What I suggest is to reduce the usage of **includes**.
-If any included file has a liquid condition, then the build speed increases.
+If any included file has a liquid condition, then the jekyll build speed increases.

 Consider my website for example.
 I have too many files inside ``_includes``(but not using all of them) and I also use ``compress html``.
 This is a layout used to minify HTML.
 It has too many liquid tags in it.
 This takes a considerable amount of time (around a second) for the completion.

 Run below Liquid Profiler command to check which liquid syntax execution is taking too much time.

 {% highlight yml %}
 jekyll serve --profile